tendaidree/AB-testing-Globox/technical_summary.md

 GROUP BY group_type
 ;

-/* Since this test is focused on seeing whether there is a change in conversion rate and revenue between the control and test groups, the first challenge was to:
+/* The next step was to extract a dataset with all the relevant fields for further analysis in Tableau

+Steps for the extraction of the dataset

 1. Combine all relevant information in one table (user id, group, device, gender, total spend)
 2. Create a new column to indicate whether a website guest had converted into a buying customer (converted_not_Converted)
-3. Clean duplicate values by summing the spend amount per unique user*/
+3. Clean duplicate values by summing the spend amount per unique user

+  */

 WITH cte AS (
 SELECT